karmab/aicli/doc/index.rst

      role: role
      extra_args: "ip=dhcp6"

-Running ``aicli update hosts --parameterfile my_params.yml`` will change the roles of the hosts with the corresponding name, if found, and add the specified extra_args for the second host.
+Running ``aicli update hosts --paramfile my_params.yml`` will change the roles of the hosts with the corresponding name, if found, and add the specified extra_args for the second host.

 Updating cluster
 ~~~~~~~~~~~~~~~~